Gabulhas/Garbage-Lisp/README.md

 - `-r` REPL.
 - `-i` read program from stdin.

-# Examples
+# Example
 Check the [Examples](/tree/master/examples) folder.
-- `test.gl`     - simple define and print value.
+- `42.gl`       - Big program with multiple user defined functions and input.
+- `functional.gl` - Passing a function as parameter/functions as first-class citizens.
-- `listCount.gl`- user defined function (lambda) that counts the number of elements equal to an atom.
+- `listCount.gl`- User defined function (lambda) that counts the number of elements equal to an atom.
-- `42.gl`       - big program with multiple user defined functions and input.
+- `metaprogramming_sortof.gl` - Sort of Metaprogramming.
+Using Quote and Evaluating Lists as S-expressions.
-- `strings.gl`  - some basic string functions.
+- `strings.gl`  - Some basic string functions.
+- `test.gl`     - Simple define and print value.

 # Project Structure
 - Env       - Environment Logic, like variables in the scope and native functions.